seanyoon777/PAPERS/README.md

 ```
 python main.py -f [directory of your csv file] -d [directory you want the pdf files to be created in]
 ```
+## Acknowledgements
+The initial paper was drafted by Sean Yoon, Moonhyuk Chang, Seungwon Yoo, and Seoyoon Park, with equal contribution.